illinois-impact/ece408_project/README.md

 Clone this repository to get the project directory.

     git clone https://cwpearson@bitbucket.org/hwuligans/2017fa_ece408_project.git

-This will put you on the `master` branch.
-There may be unstable "improvements" in the `develop` branch of this repository.

 We suggest using rai to develop your project. **You will use rai to submit your project**.